andrewgremlich/ai-freelance/SCRIPT.md

 1. Learning the problem to solve in order to properly get AI to assist.
 2. Leveraging AI technology in the most useful and beneficial way possible.
-3. Mastering software engineering so that the AI doesn't master you.
+3. Mastering the problem so that the AI doesn't master you.

 I hope this presentation will be engaging, insightful, and memorable.